Jyotibrat/nEigent/.github/README.md

 **HackSecure Hackathon Project**

-nEigent8 was developed as part of the HackSecure Hackathon, focusing on innovative cybersecurity solutions.
+nEigent was developed as part of the HackSecure Hackathon, focusing on innovative cybersecurity solutions.
 This project demonstrates the power of AI-driven automation in preventing data leaks and securing digital assets across multiple platforms.

 ### Hackathon Goals Achieved ✅
 - ✅ Multi-platform data monitoring